selwynpolit/d9book/book/composer.md

   }

 ```
+5. use `composer update --lock` to apply the patch and watch the output.

 If the patch was not applied or throws an error which is quite common (because they are no longer compatible), try using `-vvv` (verbose mode) flag with composer to see the reason:

 ```